Portfolio

 Are There Cookies?

-This is a side project that is currently being developed.
+This was a side project that I worked on before and during COVID.
 How would you know if the restaurant, food trailer, or bakery you're going to hasn't already sold out of what you want?
 If only there were an app that could tell you.
 After not being able to buy Big John chocolate chip cookies at Whole Foods several times, due to them being sold out, I decided this was a problem that needed to be solved.
 I also began to think about how inventory affected the customer experience, not just with Whole Foods and cookies, but with a variety of consumables.
 An idea took form: a mobile app where customers, business owners, or both could list what a business has and how much of it they have left.

 Skills Used